Philadelphia Distracted Driving Lawyer | Free Consultation

 Philadelphia Distracted Driving Attorney

-Over the course of the last decade distracted driving has become a term for multiple forms of distractions that disturbs the driver’s attention away from the primary action of driving responsibly.
+Over the course of the last decade, distracted driving has become a term for multiple forms of distractions that disturb the driver’s attention away from the primary action of driving responsibly.
 Often forgotten after acquiring a driver’s license is the notion that driving is not a right, it is a privilege.

-While there is no definitive and agreed upon definition of distracted driving, a Philadelphia distracted driving lawyer at Rosenbaum & Associates can recover full compensation for you in a legal case where there was suspected distracted driving.
+While there is no definitive and agreed-upon definition of distracted driving, a Philadelphia distracted driving lawyer at Rosenbaum & Associates can help you recover from losses in the process and get full compensation, and settlement for you in legal cases where there was suspected distracted driving.

 Why Choose Rosenbaum & Associates?

-• Our team of personal injury attorneys have more than 25 years of experience fighting for victims injured by the negligence or recklessness of others.
+• Our team of personal injury attorneys has more than 25 years of experience fighting for victims and clients injured by the negligence or recklessness of others.

-• Our firm is nationally recognized for our track record of success.
+• Our firm of driving lawyers is nationally recognized for our results and track record of success with our clients.

-• We will assume all of the risk and will not charge legal fees unless we win.
+• We will assume all of the risks and will not charge legal fees for our clients unless we win.
+We want you to get the results and settlement you deserve in the process.

 As a victim of a distracted driver, you have the right to pursue compensation for your injury.
 You may be able to recover damages such as: